cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 TODO

 The ICS-04 requires the ICS-02, the ICS-24 and the packet data strcuture including the multi-data packet as defined in [here](packet-data).
-It defines the mechanism to register the IBC version 2 protocol channels, pairing up the clients for each pair of communicating chains with specific Identifiers to establish the ground truth for the secure packet delivery, the packet-flow semantics, the mechanisms to route the verification to the underlying clients, and how to route packets to their specific IBC applications.
+It defines the mechanism to create the IBC version 2 protocol channels, to pair two channels on different chains linking them up with the underlying clients to establish the root of trust for the secure packet delivery, the packet-flow semantics, the mechanisms to route the verification to the underlying clients, and how to route packets to their specific IBC applications.

 ### Motivation